RJWadley/forty/_posts/2018-01-29-a-beginning.md

 Remember how earlier I said I had some experience with HTML, CSS, and Javascript?
 Turns out I might be able to write an app in HTML and package it into an app.
 Allow me to explain.

 I can write an app in HTML.
-Ever left-clicked and clicked "Inspect"?
+Ever right-clicked and clicked "Inspect"?
 That stuff you see pop up is HTML.
 This website is built in HTML, as is pretty much the entire internet.

 After I build the app, I can export it to an application format and it will run inside a sort of "secret" web browser, all hidden behind the scenes.